Sexually transmitted infection: Pathophysiology

 Many STIs are (more easily) transmitted through the mucous membranes of the penis, vulva, rectum, urinary tract and (less often—depending on type of infection) the mouth, throat, respiratory tract and eyes.
 The visible membrane covering the head of the penis is a mucous membrane, though it produces no mucus (similar to the lips of the mouth).
 Mucous membranes differ from skin in that they allow certain pathogens into the body.
 The amount of contact with infective sources which causes infection varies with each pathogen but in all cases, a disease may result from even light contact from fluid carriers like venereal fluids onto a mucous membrane.

 Some STIs such as HIV can be transmitted from mother to child either during pregnancy or breastfeeding.

-Healthcare professionals suggest safer sex, such as the use of condoms, as a reliable way of decreasing the risk of contracting sexually transmitted diseases during sexual activity, but safer sex cannot be considered to provide complete protection from an STI.
+Healthcare professionals suggest safer sex, such as the use of condoms, as a reliable way of decreasing the risk of contracting sexually transmitted infections during sexual activity, but safer sex cannot be considered to provide complete protection from an STI.
 The transfer of and exposure to bodily fluids, such as blood transfusions and other blood products, sharing injection needles, needle-stick injuries (when medical staff are inadvertently jabbed or pricked with needles during medical procedures), sharing tattoo needles, and childbirth are other avenues of transmission.
 These different means put certain groups, such as medical workers, and haemophiliacs and drug users, particularly at risk.

-It is possible to be an asymptomatic carrier of sexually transmitted diseases.
-In particular, sexually transmitted diseases in women often cause the serious condition of pelvic inflammatory disease.
+It is possible to be an asymptomatic carrier of sexually transmitted infections.
+In particular, sexually transmitted infections in women often cause the serious condition of pelvic inflammatory disease.